SpikeInterface/spikeinterface/doc/modules/sorters.rst

 The :py:mod:`spikeinterface.sorters` module is where spike sorting happens!

-On one hand, SpikeInterface provides wrapper classes to many commonly used spike sorters like Kilosort, Spyking-circus, etc. (see :ref:`compatible-sorters`).
+On one hand, SpikeInterface provides wrapper classes to many commonly used spike sorters like Kilosort, Mountainsort, etc. (see :ref:`compatible-sorters`).
 All these sorter classes inherit from the :py:class:`~spikeinterface.sorters.BaseSorter` class, which provides the common tools to run spike sorters.